braxtonhall/bobs-server/src/secret-dj/README.md

 # Not blocking a v1 release

+- the comment boxes need max-width instead of hard coded widths
+- word breaking on comment boxes
 - Migrate success/error messages to session express-session
 - Delete should take you to an "Are you SURE?" page
 - Views should redirect to https